 The facade is built in symmetry, beautifully proportioned, carrying sacred Jewish symbols.
-The ones you can see on the picture are: Menorah (candlestick with seven branches) along with two lions and alluring floral elements.
+The ones you can see in the picture are Menorah (candlestick with seven branches) along with two lions and alluring floral elements.

 Now, what do you think?
 What is the best city to see Art Nouveau in Europe?
 Share your thoughts with us in the comments below!